 Luis is also a core member of the Essex Business and Human Rights Project, through which he has provided expert advice to international organisations, members of civil society, business representatives and government officials.

-For the last twelve years, he has worked in the field of economic, social and cultural rights, business and human rights, as well as with issues of indigenous and tribal peoples in Latin-America, Africa and Europe, both in practice with several NGOs as well as in academic research.
+For the last fourteen years, he has worked in the field of economic, social and cultural rights, business and human rights, as well as with issues of indigenous and tribal peoples in Latin-America, Africa and Europe, both in practice with several NGOs as well as in academic research.
 Luis Felipe studied Law at the Universidad Metropolitana (Venezuela) with a diploma in International Public Law at the same University.
 He later pursued an LLM in Economic, Social and Cultural Rights at the University of Essex.

 - Sheldon Leader and Luis Felipe Yanes, Levers For and Obstacles To Social Change: Bank Lending, the Law and the Equator Principles in Promoting Social Change in International Law: Exploring Hard and Soft Law Choices, edited by Daniel Bradlow & David Hunter, Brill (2019)

 - Chiara Macchi, Tara Van Ho, Luis Felipe Yanes, Investor Obligations in Occupied Territories: A Report on the Norwegian Global Pension Fund Global (2019)